Supporting a Patient after Fetal Demise

 Delivery Options

 State laws and policies related to stillbirth impact the management of fetal demise.
-Methods and timing of delivery after stillbirth depend on gestational age at the time of fetal demise, maternal obstetric history, and maternal preference.
+Methods and timing of delivery after stillbirth depends on gestational age at the time of fetal demise, maternal obstetric history, and maternal preference.
 After a fetus dies, labor will usually begin naturally within 2 weeks.
 Labor can also be induced; methods for labor induction vary based on gestational age.
 Before 28 weeks of gestation, vaginal and oral misoprostol or high-dose oxytocin infusion are commonly used.
 Cervical ripening with a transcervical Foley catheter might be utilized.
 A procedure called dilation and evacuation (D&E) is commonly used in the second trimester.
-Delivery by cesarean section is rare with fetal demise and is associated with potential maternal morbidity [10][12].
+Delivery by cesarean section is rare, with fetal demise, and is associated with potential maternal morbidity [10][12].

 Care After a Fetal Demise

 After fetal demise, clients will experience physical effects that occur after giving birth.
 Clients will experience vaginal bleeding.
 In the first few days after birth, the blood is usually bright red and heavy; it will seem like a heavy menstrual period.
-Over time bleeding will become lighter.
+Over time, bleeding will become lighter.
 Inform your client that light spotting or bleeding can last up to 6 weeks.

 Instruct your client to [4][10]: